manashree635315/Cache-Memory-Simulation/README.md

 ### It is written in Verilog and implements a least recently used replacement policy.

 ## Specifications:
-- number of ways is variable
+- number of ways is variable which is given as input
-- number of sets is variable
+- number of sets is variable which is given as input
 - 25 bit address

 ## Cases it can handle: